owntech-foundation/Core/docs/scheduling.md

 !!! example
     === "20kHz Periodic task based on PWM"
         ```
-            spin.taskAPI.createCritical(my_critical_function, 50, HRTIM);
+            task.createCritical(my_critical_function, 50, HRTIM);
-            spin.taskAPI.startCritical();
+            task.startCritical();
         ```
     === "10kHz Periodic task based on Timer6"
         ```
-            spin.taskAPI.createCritical(my_critical_function, 100, TIM6);
+            task.createCritical(my_critical_function, 100, TIM6);
-            spin.taskAPI.startCritical();
+            task.startCritical();
         ```

 A periodic task runs on a trigger based on a counter.
 Each time the counter is reached, the control task is executed.

 !!! note
     The control task has priority over any other task.
 It will preempts any [background task](#non-time-critical-tasks).
     The control task can not be preempted.
 That is why it is also refered as an ininteruptible task.

 Often the control task has to be in sync with the output PWM signals.
 Has the [PWM generator is a counter](pwm/#carrier-signal-and-pwm-resolution), the trigger source of the control task can be the PWMs.

 !!! tip
     If PWM counter is used as the clock source for the control task, the period has to be a multiple of PWM frequency.
     It is not the case if Timer6 is used a clock source.